 Pricing

-Choose Semgrep if: You have security engineering capacity to develop custom rules and want pattern-based detection specific to your stack
+Choose Semgrep if: Security engineering capacity exists to develop custom rules and pattern-based detection specific to the stack is needed.
+Review the rules and license if a commercial product is involved.

-Skip it if: You lack dedicated security engineering resources or need AI-powered contextual review rather than pattern matching.
+Skip it if: Dedicated security engineering resources are not available or contextual AI review matters more than pattern matching.

 7. CodeQL

 CodeQL is positioned as a GitHub-native static analysis tool.
-However, CodeQL requires GitHub Advanced Security licensing for private repository analysis at scale.
+CodeQL requires GitHub Advanced Security licensing to analyze private repositories at scale.

 For teams already using GitHub Advanced Security, CodeQL integration requires minimal additional configuration.
-The GitHub Actions integration enables automated security scanning on every PR without external infrastructure.
+The CodeQL Action (MIT license, 1.5k stars) enables automated security scanning for every PR, with CodeQL Bundle v2.24.3, released in March 2026, confirming active maintenance.

 The semantic analysis quality is strong.
 CodeQL caught vulnerabilities that simpler pattern-based tools missed.
-The tradeoff: private repository analysis at scale requires paid licensing.
+Private repository analysis at scale requires paid licensing, though, which limits the audience.

 Free for public repositories and open source query development.
-Private repository scanning requires GitHub Advanced Security licensing (pricing varies by organization size).
+Private repository scanning requires GitHub Advanced Security licensing, and pricing varies by organization and requires direct sales engagement.

-Teams with established GitHub Actions workflows can integrate within 2-4 hours per CodeAnt AI analysis.
-Full organization deployment typically requires 4-6 weeks, including the pilot phase.
+Teams with established GitHub Actions workflows can integrate within 2 to 4 hours for basic configuration.
+Full organization deployment typically requires 4 to 6 weeks, including the pilot phase.

 - Sophisticated semantic analysis: Catches vulnerabilities that pattern-based tools miss.